Tackling health and social inequalities in data-driven systems

 However, little is known about the long-term impact of data-driven approaches.
 There is a risk that they are exacerbating health inequalities, but also there is great potential for them to shed light on, and address inequalities when designed well.

-In a partnership with the Health Foundation, we are exploring how the accelerated adoption of data-driven technologies and systems during the pandemic, may have affected inequalities.
-Together we will generate an evidence base around the interaction between these technologies and health outcomes, building a shared understanding of the actions needed to reduce health inequalities and improve people’s health.
+In partnership with the Health Foundation, we have explored how the accelerated adoption of data-driven technologies and systems during the pandemic may have affected inequalities.
+Our report, A knotted pipeline, describes the interaction between these technologies and health outcomes and outlines some of the ways that health inequalities can arise from data-driven technologies in the UK’s health ecosystem.

-The partnership will continue to gather evidence of the ways data-driven systems impact inequalities, and will begin to produce recommendations for how they can be designed and deployed in ways that mitigate negative impacts and promote their benefits.
+Together with the Health Foundation, we are continuing to gather evidence of the ways data-driven systems impact inequalities.
+Our goal is to produce recommendations for how these systems can be designed and deployed in ways that mitigate negative impacts and promote their benefits.

 The advisory group

-Throughout the research, an advisory group of specialists in philosophy, global and public health, patient and public advocacy, as well as ethics and industry will help to provide guidance to the development of the project.
+Throughout the research, an advisory group of specialists in philosophy, global and public health, patient and public advocacy, as well as ethics and industry have provided guidance.

 Related content